 Nowhere is this more evident than in Japan where, following the 2011 Fukushima crisis and subsequent move from nuclear power, the government’s Energy-Environment Council set an 85% nationwide target smart electrical meter adoption by 2020.

 Aggressive smart metering rollout is very much a global phenomenon.
 However, what sets Japan apart is the top-down nature of this initiative.
 The Japanese government is significantly driving the deployment of smart utilities, having mandated that up to 100 million buildings and households be connected within the next three years.

 While the rollout in Japan is government-led, individual companies have been granted the freedom to select the technologies they will use.
-With cellular IoT solutions having matured sufficiently to enable mass-market deployments, LTE is fast becoming the technology of choice for Japanese providers; it provides the extended battery life, low power consumption, cost efficiency and reduced size essential to smart utility metering.
-While initial observations suggest that deployments will begin with CAT-M1 networks, both M1 and NB1 are already being targeted.
-Thus, an integrated dual-mode chipset has won the tender for all of Japan’s Smart Meters thanks to it’s low power consumption, small size, and large capabilities.
+With Cellular IoT solutions having matured sufficiently to enable mass-market deployments, LTE is fast becoming the technology of choice for Japanese providers; it provides the extended battery life, low power consumption, cost efficiency, and reduced size essential to smart utility metering.
+While initial observations suggest that deployments will begin with CAT-M1 networks, both CAT-M and NB-IoT are already being targeted.
+Thus, Altair’s integrated dual-mode chipset has won the tender for all of Japan’s Smart Meters thanks to it’s low power consumption, small size, and large capabilities.

 The result for Japan will be a uniform – even harmonious – rollout with individual gas, water and electricity vendors having received clear targets in terms of deployments schedules and new technology trials.
 This means that the mass adoption will happen much faster than in other countries.
 In comparison, European and American utility companies are having to drive smart meter implementation themselves, resulting in a slower and far more sporadic deployment.